lmarusich/rmcorrShiny/JOSS paper/paper.md

 observations is surprisingly prevalent in published research, even though such results will generally be misleading [@aarts2014solution; @lazic2010problem; @bakdash2020statistical].
-A common solution to this problem is to use aggregated data: first taking an average of the repeated measures data of each person so that each person again contributes a single data point, and then calculating the correlation from these averages.
+A common solution to this problem is to use aggregated data: first taking an average of the repeated measures data of each person so that each person again contributes a single paired data point, and then calculating the correlation from these averages (between-participants).

 Instead of aggregation, an alternative solution is to calculate the repeated measures correlation [@Bakdash2017; @Bland446; @Bland633], which assesses the common